aditya2001/java-interview-questions/README.md

 Some useful classes which implement Map interface are – **ConcurrentHashMap**, **ConcurrentSkipListMap**, **EnumMap**, **HashMap**, **Hashtable**, **IdentityHashMap**, **LinkedHashMap**, **Properties**, **TreeMap** and **WeakHashMap**.

-**5. Stack**

-The Java Stack interface represents a classical stack data structure, where elements can be pushed to last-in-first-out (LIFO) stack of objects.
-In Stack we push an element to the top of the stack, and popped off from the top of the stack again later.

-**6. Queue**

-A queue data structure is intended to hold the elements (put by producer threads) prior to processing by consumer thread(s).
-Besides basic Collection operations, queues provide additional insertion, extraction, and inspection operations.

-Some useful classes which implement Map interface are – **ArrayBlockingQueue, ArrayDeque, ConcurrentLinkedDeque, ConcurrentLinkedQueue, DelayQueue, LinkedBlockingDeque, LinkedBlockingQueue, LinkedList, LinkedTransferQueue, PriorityBlockingQueue, PriorityQueue and SynchronousQueue**.

-**7. Deque**

-A double ended queue (pronounced “deck“) that supports element insertion and removal at both ends.
-When a deque is used as a queue, FIFO (First-In-First-Out) behavior results.
-When a deque is used as a stack, LIFO (Last-In-First-Out) behavior results.

-Some common known classes implementing this interface are **ArrayDeque, ConcurrentLinkedDeque, LinkedBlockingDeque** and **LinkedList**.

 |           |List	|Set        |	Queue  |Map                             |
 |-----------|-------|-----------|----------|--------------------------------|